-- 3.1.
-This Committee received a report on the corporate building survey results in February 2024.
+- 3.7.
+The recommendation to Cabinet was for an addition to the Capital Programme.
+This was incorrect and the Chief Executive is accordingly now being asked to make an addition to the Council's revenue budget. - 3.8.
+The Regeneration, Culture and Environment Overview and Scrutiny Committee (O&S) received a report on the corporate building survey results in February 2024.
 In particular, the Committee noted the need for the increased investment to the Building Repairs and Maintenance Fund to ensure that the corporate estate portfolio remains safe, warm and dry and a valuable set of assets.
-The Committee also recommended to Cabinet that it asks officers to review the Council's asset management strategy and to provide an update and action plan at a future Committee.
-Therefore, inclusion of this report complies with the Committee's request to provide an update and action plan. - 3.2.
-The current Property Asset Management Strategy (PAMS), was agreed by Cabinet in August 2017 and covered the period from April 2017 to March 2022.
-The attached updated strategy states that the proactive management of the Council's General Fund property portfolio should continue by ensuring that the Council's property portfolio: - Serves our residents. - Optimises opportunities & income. - Is in repair. - Complies with legislation. - Uses less energy and has less impact on the climate. - Enables efficient team working. - Enables efficient cross organisation working. - Enables closure of the buildings that we don't need. - 3.3.
+The Committee also recommended to Cabinet that it asks officers to review the Council's asset management strategy and to provide an update and action plan at a future Committee. - 3.9.
+The previous Property Asset Management Strategy (PAMS) was agreed by Cabinet in August 2017 and covered the period from April 2017 to March 2022.
+The updated strategy, as agreed by the Cabinet on 29 October 2024, states that the proactive management of the Council's General Fund property portfolio should continue by ensuring that the Council's property portfolio: - Serves our residents. - Optimises opportunities & income. - Is in repair. - Complies with legislation. - Uses less energy and has less impact on the climate. - Enables efficient team working. - Enables efficient cross organisation working. - Enables closure of the buildings that we don't need. - 3.10.
 It is good practice to have an up-to-date Property Asset Management Strategy (PAMS) and the CIPFA Resilience Review Report recommended an urgent strategic property review of the Council's property portfolio, and that the Council should implement radical action across the whole portfolio to capitalise on it, whilst ensuring that the portfolio is aligned with the Council's needs and priorities.
 It also said that the Council should identify other property assets, including operational properties, whose disposal can contribute to Medway's longer-term financial sustainability.
 The aim of this review is to generate at least £20M from capital receipts over the next 5 years.
-Therefore, the Property Asset Management Strategy has been updated to take these issues into account and is set out at Appendix 1 to the report.
-In addition to this, phase 1 of the property review has identified just under £34.873M worth of non-operational property for potential disposal. - 3.4.
-The Council's property portfolio has a book value of over £521M and includes in excess of 1000 property assets, not including the Housing Revenue

-Account (HRA) properties, which are mainly occupied by secure residential tenants and lessees.
+Therefore, the Property Asset Management Strategy was updated to take these issues into account.
+In addition to this, phase 1 of the property review has identified £34.873M worth of non-operational property for potential disposal. - 3.11.
+The Council's property portfolio has a book value of over £521M and includes in excess of 1000 property assets, not including the Housing Revenue Account (HRA) properties, which are mainly occupied by secure residential tenants and lessees.
 The HRA is "ringfenced" and sits outside of the general fund property portfolio and does not form part of this review.

-3.5.
+3.12.
 The general fund portfolio can be broken down into the following categories and sub-categories: